pi-top/pi-top-Python-SDK/docs/cli_tools.rst

 --------------------

 The following is a list of deprecated CLI tools.
-They continue to work, but will print a message prompting to move to the new CLI `pt-config`.
+They continue to work, but will print a message prompting to move to the new CLI `pi-top`.

 pt-battery
 ==================

-To learn about the command arguments, check `pt-config battery`_
+To learn about the command arguments, check `pi-top battery`_

 Example
 ~~~~~~~~~~~~~~~~~